Competitive prices for top quality

 Scabiosa (Scabiosa) – ornamental cut flowers from seed

 With Scabiosa seeds from EasySeeds.eu, you can bring elegance and charming color to your garden and bouquets.
 Growing scabiosa from seed as a cut flower is ideal for gardeners who want to enjoy flowers with a romantic appearance.
-Scabiosa, also known as scabiosa , is known for its soft, rounded flower heads in various colors, including blue, purple, pink, and white.
+Scabiosa, also known as scabiosa, is known for its soft, rounded flower heads in various colors, including blue, purple, pink, and white.
 These flowers are beloved for their graceful shape, long blooming period, and excellent vase life.

 Why choose Scabiosa as a cut flower from seed?

-• Graceful flowers and a decorative appearance.
+• Graceful flowers and decorative appearance

 • Long-lasting blooms and easy care: